The Bay Playground

 In every city, there are those tucked-away tidbits of awesomeness that the locals know to do.
 Perhaps not the most obvious or Trip Advisor-advertised, but the places and activities the people who live there learn about as the years pass.
 For those who don’t have years to spend learning them, here you go - 20 great local Mom-approved hidden gems for kids in Sarasota.

-With their children’s course ticket and junior ticket options, monkeys ages 7 and above can swing through the trees at Tree Umph!
+With their children’s course ticket and junior ticket options, climbers ages seven and above can swing through the trees at Tree Umph!
+Adventure Course.
 Rope climbs, zip lines, barrel crawls, and obstacles galore.

 Just off Highway 75 on Bee Ridge Road and Honore Avenue, Urfer Family Park serves not only as a mega playground, but deeper in hides cows, a mile-long nature trail, and a boardwalk overlooking wetlands.